dylankaufman/sfguides/site/devlabs/getting_started_with_snowflake.md

 drop table json_weather_data;
 ```

 Run a SELECT statement on the json_weather_data table.
 In the Results pane you should see an error because the underlying table has been dropped.
+Querying the view will get a similar error.

 ```SQL
 select * from json_weather_data limit 10;